Code-Institute-Submissions/Tango-de-Maret/README.md

 1. All of the code was written in GitPod to a GitHub repository.
 2. Under the Settings section of the GitHub, scrolled down to GitHub Pages section.
 3. Under the Source drop-down, the Master branch was selected.
-4. Once selected, this publishes the project to GitHub Pages and displays the site's URL.
+4. Once selected, this publishes the project to GitHub Pages and displays the site's URL [Tango de Maret](https://kadrilaanes.github.io/Tango-de-Maret/).
 5. There is no difference between the deployed version and the development version.
 6. The code can be run locally through clone or download.
 7. You can do this by opening the repository, clicking on the green Code button and selecting either 'clone or download'.
-8. The Clone option provides a URL, which you can use on your desktop IDE.
+8. The [Clone](https://github.com/Kadrilaanes/Tango-de-Maret.git) option provides a URL, which you can use on your desktop IDE.
-9. The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.
+9. The Download ZIP option below provides a link to download a ZIP file which can be unzipped on your local machine.

 ## Acknowledgements